 If you experience bloatedness, cramping or digestive problems after eating it’s highly likely that you’re sensitive to gluten.
-It only causes your immune system to attack itself even more – so alopecians should cut it out.
-For good.
+It only causes your immune system to attack itself even more – so alopecians should probably reduce their intake, or cut it out for good.
 (Sorry!)

 Foods to increase:

 Now, I’m not telling you to avoid fat altogether.
 Fat is great… as long as it’s of the healthy variety.

 In fact, healthy fats can reduce the inflammatory response in the body.
 So try cooking with olive or coconut oil, eat plenty of Omega 3-rich foods like salmon, tuna and mackerel and always have a supply of nuts and seeds to hand.
 Walnuts, sesame seeds and flax seeds are great!

 Note: If you have what’s known as ‘leaky gut’, you’ll want to avoid nuts and seeds altogether.
 First you need to heal your gut, then you can focus on the other dietary elements to help with hair growth.

 You could also turn to antioxidants to boost that weary immune system.
 Whether it’s in the form of green tea, or turmeric, or plenty of fruit and veggies, kick some oxidant ass!